Streampunk/kelvinadon/README.md

 Kelvinadon has two modes that it can be used in within an application:

 1. As an event emitter, with the data within the stream split into _partitions_, _metadata_, _indexes_ and _essence by track_.
-2. Via [highland.js](http://highlandjs.org/), allowing back pressure to be applied to the building blocks provided.
+2. Via [highland.js](http://highlandjs.org/), allowing back pressure to be applied via the building blocks provided.

-### Event model
+### Event emitter

 To use kelvinadon as a Node.js event emitter, install it as a local dependency and follow the example below: